 THE PROJECT

-The Mass/Cass History Project will use historical records and a lot of interviews, to tell the story of a small but important Boston neighborhood from 2014 to 2024.
+The Mass/Cass History Project will use historical records and interviews to tell the story of a small but important Boston neighborhood from 2014 to 2024.

 The area just south of the intersection of Massachusetts Avenue and Melnea Cass Boulevard became what some describe as a “containment zone”.
 It was an area where drug use and sales were more tolerated compared to other parts of the city, and an area in which many people experiencing homelessness were in shelters, or staying on the street.
 The formal elements of the zone were ended in the fall of 2023—but that didn’t end homelessness, or drug use, or controversies about what to do next.